datacarpentry/wrangling-genomics/_episodes/03-automation.md

 For each of your sample files, FastQC will ask if you want to replace the existing version with a new version.
 This is because we have already run FastQC on this samples files and generated all of the outputs.
-We are now doing this again using out scripts.
+We are now doing this again using our scripts.
 Go ahead and select `A` each time this message appears.
 It will appear once per sample file (six times total).

 ~~~
 replace SRR097977_fastqc/Icons/fastqc_icon.png? [y]es, [n]o, [A]ll, [N]one, [r]ename: